frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

 ### Lock file format
 * The file contents should be in order so that the changes to this file can be readable by a user and diff can be easily understood during commits.
 The lock file should contain all the dependencies in order:
-  * All the direct dependencies in alphabetical order first
+  * All the direct dependencies in case insensitive alphabetical order first
-  * All the transitive dependencices next, in alphabetical order
+  * All the transitive dependencices next, in case insensitive alphabetical order
   * Each package entry in the lock file should list its direct dependencies.
 * The lock file needs to contain all the information needed to make the decision to modify/re-generate the lock file based on the requirements mentioned in the above section.
 * The lock file should contain SHA512 hash for each package dependency.
 Upon restore, NuGet will scan through the packages and and SHA values in the lock file and error out if they do not match.